Ricky Kej: Early life and education

 Ricky Kej was born in North Carolina on 5 August 1981.
-Half Punjabi and Marwari by birth, Kej grew up in North Carolina and moved to Bangalore, India when he was eight years old and has lived there since.
-He completed his schooling at the Bishop Cotton Boys' School, Bangalore and subsequently dentistry from the Oxford Dental College in Bangalore.
+Half Punjabi and Marwari by birth, Kej grew up in North Carolina and moved to Bangalore, India when he was six years old and has lived there since.
+He attended the Bishop Cotton Boys' School, Bangalore and studied dentistry at the Oxford Dental College in Bangalore.
 He did not pursue a career in the field and opted for a career in music instead.
 Kej holds two Doctorate Degrees (Doctor of Letters) from the Kalinga Institute of Social Sciences, Bubaneshwar and from Gitam University in Visakhapatnam, India.
+Kej's life and journey as a musician are now taught to 7th-grade children in India as part of the ICSE syllabus English textbooks.
+Kej is also a professor at the National Institute of Advanced Studies (at the Indian Institute of Science) and an Honorary Fellow at Ashoka Trust for Research in Ecology and The Environment (ATREE).

 While attending university he joined a progressive rock band which he says gave him a good foundation and exposure to music.
 In an early interview, Kej's mother, Pammi Kej, has opined that her son's artistic genes were inherited from his grandfather Janaki Das, an actor, Olympic cyclist, and freedom fighter.
-Kej does not look upon his degree in dentistry as an alternate career option, and notes that there are ups and downs in every occupation and there is no real need for a backup career.
-He has revealed that his decision to follow a career in music was not an easy one for his parents to accept.
+Kej said he does not consider degree in dentistry as an alternate career option, and notes that there are ups and downs in every occupation and there is no real need for a backup career.
+He said that his decision to follow a career in music was not an easy one for his parents to accept.